-Hybrid intervention combines minimally invasive coronary artery surgery (MICS CABG) with catheter based coronary intervention (PTCA stenting).
-The goal of hybrid PCI is to offer the patient the best of both procedures and the best solution to their individual damage.
+Hybrid intervention combines percutaneous coronary artery interventions (stents) surgery (MICS CABG) with catheter based coronary intervention (PTCA stenting).
+The goal of the hybrid lab is to provide cutting edge therapies to patients who necessitate coronary intervention (stent) as well as complex valve therapies (tavr/bav).

 If you have a planned hybrid surgery, you will receive a general anesthetic and be asleep through out the procedure.
 Hybrid surgery carries more risk than PCI, although it is often a necessary precaution and an effective surgery.

 What are the risks?

 Percutaneous coronary interventions are usually considered very safe procedures because they are minimally invasive and require only a general anesthetic and a mild sedative for comfort.
 There are, however, a few risks to be considered before surgery.
 These include: